containers-ai/api/alameda_api/v1alpha1/doc/datahub-api.md

 <a name="containersai.alameda.v1alpha1.datahub.metrics.ListNodeMetricsResponse"></a>

 ### ListNodeMetricsResponse
-Represents a response for a listing node metrics request
+Represents a response for a listing nodes metrics request.

 | Field | Type | Label | Description |